-"Mais," pulling himself together. "vat you vill viz me?
+"Mais," pulling himself together, "vat vou vill viz me?
 You vill me interview?
 Que voulezvous que je vous dise?
 Allez done.
 Vous autres millionaires Americians, vous ne savez pas distinguer entre un vrai supreme de valaille et votre sacre pork and

 "Ouah!
 A bas la grade cuisine en Amerique!
 Je pars pour noble patrie."
-Something like a bitter Gallic tear here glistened in M. Dagniol's eye, and I gave the interview up as a bad job, after timidly suggesting to the dethroned monarch that some of the New York clubs were awfully in need of just we 'overtook' the man who stole the such a cook as he seemed to be.
-"Trop tard, mon ami: mon caur cuisinier est 'braise.'
+Something like a bitter Gallic tear here glistened in M. Dagniol's eye, and I gave the interview up as a bad job, after timidly suggesting to the dethroned monarch that some of the New York clubs were awfully in need of just such a cook as he seemed to be.